Skip to main content

 Viral Hepatitis Program

-Reducing the impact of hepatitis infections through prevention, education, coordination, and monitoring.
+Reducing the impact of hepatitis infections through prevention, education, coordination, evaluation, and monitoring.

 About

-The most common types of viral hepatitis infections are hepatitis A, B, and C. Hepatitis A is usually a short-term infection, but B and C can become chronic, lifelong infections.
-All three are preventable and treatable.
+The most common types of viral hepatitis infections are hepatitis A, B, C, and D. Hepatitis A is a short-term infection, but B, C, and D can become chronic, lifelong infections.
+All four are preventable and treatable.

 About 5% of Philadelphia residents have a past or current hepatitis A, B, or C infection.
 Many people are unaware of their infection.

-The Viral Hepatitis Program works to prevent and address hepatitis B and C by:
+The Viral Hepatitis Program works to prevent and to address hepatitis B, C, and D by using trauma-informed, equitable, diversity-driven, culturally competent, and harm reduction-oriented practices.
+We do this by:

 • Measuring their incidence and prevalence in Philadelphia.